Reconciliation Australia: "Recognise" campaign

 In 2012, Reconciliation Australia established the "Recognise" campaign, following recommendations of the Expert Panel on Recognising Aboriginal and Torres Strait Islander Peoples in the Constitution, which was presented to the federal government under Julia Gillard in January 2012.
 The Recognise campaign focused specifically on raising awareness among all Australians of the need to change the Constitution, ahead of a referendum.
 In this it was successful: awareness of the issue rose from 30% to over 75% of the population.

+Tanya Hosch was deputy director and also the public face of the campaign, after addressing the National Press Club in February 2013.
+In May 2013, her team toured Australia aiming to inform and involve people in the bid to get Indigenous people recognised in the constitution.
+This included public advocacy, building support and partnerships behind the scenes, and consulting Aboriginal people in remote areas.
+Beginning in Melbourne and finishing at Nhulunbuy in the Northern Territory, the trail was inspired by the "Long Walk" from Melbourne to Canberra undertaken in 2004 by AFL footballer Michael Long.

 The campaign ended in 2017, when the federal government ceased to fund it, by which time it had attracted the support of more than 318,000 people, and more than 160 community and corporate partner organisations.

 Governance, funding and description

 Reconciliation Australia is funded from corporate and government partnerships as well as tax-deductible donations from individual Australians.
 The organisation works with business, government and individual Australians to bring about change, identifying and promoting examples of reconciliation in action.
 Reconciliation Australia also independently monitors Australia's progress towards reconciliation.

 A significant amount of funding for Reconciliation Australia comes from the BHP Foundation, the philanthropic branch of the mining giant BHP Group Limited.